kuzzleio/kuzzle-how-to/monitor-iot-data-with-freeboard/README.md

 ## Purpose

-The purpose of this howto is to learn how to create a realtime visualisation dashboard for your [Kuzzle](http://www.kuzzle.io) based application using [freeboard](http://freeboard.io), an open source dashboard.
+The purpose of this howto is to learn how to create a realtime visualization dashboard for your [Kuzzle](http://www.kuzzle.io)-based by adding a simple plugin to [freeboard](http://freeboard.io), an open source dashboard.

 We will be using: